OpenRailAssociation/osrd/tests/README.md

 To run a list of specific tests, run `uv run pytest -k test_name_1 test_name_2 ...`.

+### Authentication

+The tests query editoast directly, bypassing the gateway, so they set the `x-remote-user-identity` / `x-remote-user-name` headers the gateway would normally inject.
+They authenticate as `tests/integration`, an admin user `create_admin_user()` creates before every run.

 To setup end-to-end (e2e) tests, please see [the dedicated readme](../front/tests/README.md).

 ### Create new integration tests